 MRWC has the goal of helping people discover what makes the Millers River and its tributaries a natural treasure, one you can enjoy and help protect.
 MRWC welcomes your input.

-It’s here!
-Spring of 2013: Trib Watch.
-A new volunteer water quality monitoring program involving temperature, flow, and Macro-invertebrates (bugs).
-All geared to help citizens help MRWC track stream health.
-We still Need field Volunteers! or help Support Program If you want to get in or near the water and learn more about our local streams, join the team!
+Trib Watch 2013.
+The new volunteer water quality monitoring program began with a stream temperature study.
+Next year we hope create a team or two to study Macro-invertebrates (bugs) and begin a stream flow study.
+All monitoring is geared to help citizens help MRWC track stream health.
+For 2014, we will Need field Volunteers! and financial Support .
+If you want to get in or near the water and learn more about our local streams, join the team!
 Or help in house with the data.
 Thank You.
+Look for the temperature study report later in the fall.

-2013 Bacteria Sampling MRWC began sampling June 12th, see results at www.connecticutriver.us under the “is it clean?” tab.
+2013 Bacteria Sampling Concluded MRWC began sampling June 12th and sampled every other week till 9/4, see results at www.connecticutriver.us under the “is it clean?” tab.
 The Millers sites run across northern MA.
-Your continued support is welcome.
-Adopt a Site or Support 2013 program.
+The full 2013 report should be ready by late fall.
+Support for the 2014 season is welcome and needed.
+Adopt a Site or Support 2014 program.

-Plant Road paddlers access along the Otter River ready for 2013.
-Volunteers reinstalled the access ShoreMax mats at the Plant Rd put-in along the Otter River Blue Trail.
+Plant Road paddlers access along the Otter River retired for 2013.
+Volunteers removed the access ShoreMax mats at the Plant Rd put-in along the Otter River Blue Trail.
 The mats help paddlers put their boats in the water without “sinking” into the mud.
+Mats will be returned in the spring of 2014.

 MRWC is also working on further improvements for access along the Otter River.
 Let us know if you want to help.